Vegan Blood Orange Upside Down Cake

 To bake and serve the cake

-- Bake the cake for around 40 minutes or until you can insert a skewer or toothpick into the middle and it comes out clean.
+- Bake the cake for around 40-45 minutes or until you can insert a toothpick in the center and it comes out clean.

-- Allow the cake to cool in the cake tin for 20 minutes.
+- Allow the cake to cool in the cake pan for 10-15 minutes.
 If there is a dome on the cake, use a serrated knife to cut it off.
 Invert the cake onto a serving plate and serve!
-This cake is lovely with a scoop of yoghurt, cream or ice cream.
+This cake is lovely with a scoop of yogurt, cream or ice cream.

 - The cake can be stored in an airtight container in the fridge for 5 days.
 Allow it to come to room temperature before serving